 - Boaters must adapt lookout practices to environmental factors such as weather, visibility, and vessel density.

-- Failure to keep vigilant lookout practices substantially increases accident risks and may result in severe legal penalties, fines, or revocation of boating licenses.
+- A deliberate failure to keep vigilant lookout practices substantially increases accident risks and may result in severe legal penalties, fines, or revocation of boating licenses.

 - Utilizing multiple crew members for lookout tasks can enhance situational awareness and reduce fatigue-related oversight.